Maptime030/Fantasy-map-workshop/workshop-medium-leaflet/Readme.md

 It would be nice if the centre of your map, is also the centre of your image.
 And maybe you want to restrict panning and zooming to the borders of your image.
 Let's see how to do this:

 Have a look at the `.xml` file that came with your tiles.
 You can find this in your folder of your tiles.
-We need the following infomation:
+We need the following information:

 - Height and with of image in px
 - The zoom level where 1 px = 1 unit